Jahl icon

 About

-This five-day event will be co-led and co-hosted by the National University of Singapore’s (NUS) Centre for Music and Health at the Yong Siew Toh Conservatory of Music, the University of the Arts Singapore’s (UAS) Nanyang Academy of Fine Arts, and the Jameel Arts & Health Lab (JA&HL) in collaboration with the World Health Organization.
+Healing Arts Singapore is co-led by the National University of Singapore’s (NUS) Centre for Music and Health at the Yong Siew Toh Conservatory of Music, Nanyang Academy of Fine Arts (NAFA), University of the Arts Singapore (UAS), and the Jameel Arts & Health Lab.
+This multi-year initiative is part of the Jameel Arts & Health Lab’s global Healing Arts campaign produced in collaboration with the World Health Organization.

 Healing Arts Singapore Trailer